systematic-magic/AgingPubMed/editorials_pdf.rst

 11.3.
 Check that "Email:" is formatted in black, bold and italic font.

 11.4.
-Check that "Email:" is followed by hyperlinked email address (only one email is allowed in PDF regardless of the number of emails for the corresponding author in HTML).
+Check that "Email:" is followed by hyperlinked email address (only one email is allowed in PDF).

 11.5.
 Check that email address is formatted in blue, underlined, italic font.